 In the wake of the New York times documentary Framing Britney Spears, a lot of old (and frankly sexist) interviews with female stars have been re-contextualized… and newly scrutinized.
 Talk show host David Letterman is now trending due to some particularly cringey interactions with certain Hollywood celebs.
-Although, none of the Letterman commentaries feels particularly groundbreaking.
+Though none of the Letterman commentary feels particularly groundbreaking.
 After all, this is the guy who was blackmailed into revealing sexual affairs with several of his underlying employees at CBS.
 This is the guy who Cher called an “a**shole” live on Late Night!

 Watch the Full Interview